yashu1wwww/AutoCreateGmailAccount/README.md

 After downloading the folder, extract it, open the cmd and enter "python" to check the installed Python version.
 If the latest version of Python is available, download it.

-Open the cmd and enter "pip install -r requirements.txt."
+Open the cmd and enter `pip install -r "requirements.txt"`

 Download the Chromedriver from https://chromedriver.chromium.org/downloads, extract it to the downloaded folder, and match it with your Chrome version on your PC.